 Where a donation or other payment has been sent to us in the post, we will store a paper copy of the payment only for the purposes of maintaining an audit trail.
 Card details on these forms are destroyed before they are stored.

 If you have provided Tusk with a Gift Aid declaration, then this will be held either as a paper record in our secure offices, or electronically on our secure database in the UK.
-For the purposes of claiming Gift Aid your name, postcode and the donation amount (against which we are claiming tax relief) will be shared with HM Revenue and Customs using their secure online portal.
+For the purposes of claiming Gift Aid your name, first line of your address, postcode and the donation amount (against which we are claiming tax relief) will be shared with HM Revenue and Customs using their secure online portal.
 Please contact us to update your Gift Aid record should there be any change in your contact details or circumstances.

 How we will communicate with you